Mel's Rant: Non-technical Testing Is An Oxymoron

 I am a coder by rote.
 I mimic patterns and copy/paste with the best of them.
 I have some fundamentals but I don't practice them often enough for me to completely avoid running to the internets to look things up.
 I at least I know where to find answers and usually what they are for.
 It's often been good enough for automation.
 It's maybe not good enough to start an automation framework by myself from scratch, however, I'm working on it.
 I'm getting better.
 Maybe at some point I'll be able to set up and tear down a whole infrastructure by myself with an automation framework and all the goodies included.
 Those are goals and I'll get there in time.
 I have faith in that.

-The conversation we should be having in the industry as testers, and with people who are also in the industry but are in other roles is: where your technical skills are at?
+The conversation we should be having in the industry as testers, and with people who are also in the industry but are in other roles is: where are your technical skills are at?
 Not "Are they non-technical or technical," because computers are inherently technical, period.
 The idea that you would call any position in a software development organization non-technical is crazy pants!
 Testing, even manual testing, is a technical endeavor.
 It might be the foundation of the testers skill set, much like using an IDE is for developers, but it's still a skill.
 And it's a technical one.